Those of us who work from home often hear how good we have it compared to everyone else.

 When I embarked on this journey, I didn’t think working from home was going to be a challenge at all.
 I ended up being very wrong, and for reasons I didn’t expect.

-How do you manage your time as a freelancer?
-Have you struggled with turning off the “work” switch?
+How do you manage your time?
 What’s your favorite tool for keeping your schedule sane?